postgres-ai/postgres-checkup/HELP.md

 ### H002 Unused and Redundant Indexes

-Shows never used, rarely used and redundant indexes.
+Shows the list of never used, rarely used and redundant indexes.
 Helps to understand how much space they occupy.
-Notices about statistics age (we can't rely on short lifetime).

-It's good to check:
+> Insights:
+> - Questions worth answering:
-- Is the total size of unused indexes less than 10% of the DB size (only if statistics is older than 1 week)
+>     - Is the total size of unused indexes less than 10% of the DB size (only if statistics is older than 1 week)?
-- Is statistics saved across restarts?
+>     - Is statistics saved across restarts?
+> - If statistics age is low, the report should be used with caution.

 ### H003 Non-indexed Foreign Keys